5 Segmentation

 sample(c('m','f'), size=l, prob=c(.5,.5), replace=TRUE)

 Let’s take a slightly different approach to the rest of the data.
 For Customer Ids that are missing, we are going to delete the rows.
-There are few, and they need to be able to link our segment constituents to an individual to have more utility.
-In addition, we want to be able to compare these demographic attributes to actual behaviors.
+There aren’t many, and without being able to link our segment constituents to an individual they have less utility.
+We want to be able to compare these demographic attributes to actual behaviors.

 5.2.3.0.1 Imputating with a package

 There are several packages for imputing numerical data.
 One of the more commonly used ones is mice (van Buuren and Groothuis-Oudshoorn 2021).
 It is easy to use and works relatively quickly on smaller datasets.
-Several parameters can be adjusted in the mice function.
-See the documentation to explain what they indicate.
+There are several parameters that can be adjusted in the mice function.
+See the documentation to explain what what they indicate.
 For instance, we used predictive mean matching as the method.
 However, there are more than a dozen options here.
 Some may be more appropriate than others under specific conditions.

 #-----------------------------------------------------------------